mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 These webhooks allow you to get current transaction status and include all the data.

 1. Set up automatic webhooks to your server in a dashboard (`Callback URL`).
+This is obligatory.
 2. Before creating an order you should create a unique ID (max size 255 characters).
 3. Set the generated ID into the `merchantTransactionId` parameter (in let `widgetParams`) or in the URL parameter `merchant_transaction_id`.